T3rmx/dosnam/README.md

 ---

-# 🐳 DOCKMAN – Docker Admin Dashboard v2.5
+# 🐳 DOCMAN – Docker Admin Dashboard v2.5

 A powerful and interactive terminal-based Docker management tool.
 Secure, efficient, and perfect for both Red Teamers and DevOps engineers.